Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Higher order gauge configurations and discrete 2D holonomy for surfaces embedded in 2-lattices

+Let $(M,L)$ be a 2-lattice.
+Passing to the 0, 1 and 2-skeletons of the corresponding CW-decomposition of $M$, yields a triple $(M^2,M^1,M^0)$ of locally path-connected spaces, where $M^0$ intersects {non-trivially any path-connected} component of $M^1$ and $M^2$.
+Utilising Def. \ref{defpi2}, we can form the fundamental crossed module $\Pi_2(M^2,M^1,M^0)$; Thm. \ref{defpi2-2}.
+This crossed module plays the role of lattice 2-groupoid of $(M,L)$.

-Observe that to make use of our `2-gauge configuration' we need corresponding lifts of Lemma~\ref{lem:gfree} and Prop.\ref{pr:freee}.
-Analogously to Prop.\ref{pr:freee}, the crossed module $\Pi_2(M^2,M^1,M^0)$ is isomorphic to the free crossed module on the attaching maps of the plaquettes.
-This result (proven in the general case of CW-complexes) is due to JHC Whitehead.
-Let us explicate Whitehead's theorem.
-This is an old theorem.
-Modern treatments can be found in \cite{brown_higgins_sivera,brown_hha}.
+Observe that to make use of our {fake-flat 2-gauge configurations} we need corresponding lifts of Lem. \ref{lem:gfree} and {Thm.} \ref{pr:freee}.
+Analogously to {Thm.} \ref{pr:freee}, the crossed module $\Pi_2(M^2,M^1,M^0)$ is free on the attaching maps of the geometric plaquettes {(i.e. closed 2-cells) of $(M,L)$.
+This result (which holds in the general case of CW-complexes) is an old result due to JHC Whitehead \cite{Whitehead}.
+Modern treatments can be found in \cite{brown_higgins_sivera,brown_hha,brown_whitehead,brown_2dvk,Baues}.}